Careers and College and Responsibilities—Oh My! How Dads can Help their 18-year-olds Succeed After High School

 Did you play “Hide and Seek” with your neighborhood friends growing up?
-The version I played involved the “Seeker” standing by a Home Base, usually a tree or street sign, and counting to a designated number (usually 100) while all the “Hiders” disbursed throughout the neighborhood.
+The version I played involved the “Seeker” standing by a Home Base, usually a tree or street sign, and counting to a designated number (usually 100) while all the “Hiders” dispersed throughout the neighborhood.
 After the Seeker reached the end of their count, they wandered around the premises attempting to locate the Hiders.
 If one was located, they both raced back to Home Base.
 The Hider had to beat the Seeker to Home Base to be “safe.”
 The game continued until every Hider ended up at Home Base.
 We played it for hours at a time!

 The world in which your near-adult or young adult teenager lives is not all that different from the game “Hide and Seek.”
 As they travel through their ever-expanding world, challenges, troubles and threats always seem to be seeking them out.
 Just like the children playing the classic game, your teen, too, needs a Home Base.
 They need a place to find help, advice and a shoulder to lean on.
 In short, they need you!